-A small museum tucked away in the heart of the Peak District, this Tudor house has seen a lot!
+A museum hidden away in the heart of the Peak District, this Tudor house has many stories to tell.

-Subsequently, the house was made much bigger and converted into a gentleman's residence during the reign of Elizabeth I. It even had the luxury of an internal toilet!
-The central room was given a large fireplace, where much of the cooking would have been done.
+Subsequently, the house was made much bigger and converted into a gentleman's residence during the reign of Elizabeth I. It even had the luxury of an internal toilet called a Garderobe.
+The central room was given a large fireplace, where much of the cooking would have been done in Tudor times.

 Picture by kind permission of Buxton Museum and Art Gallery